speudusa/csharp-web-development-wiki/Class-1-(Data-&-Variables).md

 ## In the prep work this week, the students learned:

-1. Set up a Java development environment and execute Java programs
+1. Set up a csharp development environment and execute csharp programs
-1. Understand Java's type system
+1. Understand csharp's type system
    1. how static typing differs from dynamic typing
    1. primitive types vs non-primitives
-1. Write simple Java programs
+1. Write simple csharp programs

 ## Announcements